MonkmanMH/martinmonkman/content/post/2021-02-05_data-mishaps/index.md

 What I discovered was that prior to April 1993, the tax rate had been 8%—not the 7% that we had been using to calculate the estimate of accommodation revenue.
-This meant that while the revenue tables from April 1993 to (what was then) the present were correct, all of the revenue figures calculated for the period prior to April 1993 were too high (/$1 of tax at 7% means revenue of /$14.29; /$1 of tax at an 8% rate is /$12.50 in revenue.)
+This meant that while the revenue tables from April 1993 to (what was then) the present were correct, all of the revenue figures calculated for the period prior to April 1993 were too high (1 dollar of tax at 7% means revenue of 14.29; 1 dollar of tax at an 8% rate is 12.50 in revenue.)

 From an analysis point of view, this meant that there was the appearance that the industry had stagnated for a year, when in fact it had grown.